31 Caroline Street North

 I currently work on quantum computation, particularly quantum error correction, fault-tolerant quantum computation, quantum complexity, and quantum cryptography.

 I am best known for developing the stabilizer code formalism for creating and describing a large class of quantum codes, and for work on performing quantum gates using quantum teleportation.

-I was named to the MIT Technology Review's TR100: Top Young Innovators for 2003, am a CIFAR Fellow in the Quantum Information Processing program, and an APS Fellow.
+I was named to the MIT Technology Review's TR100: Top Young Innovators for 2003, am a CIFAR Senior Fellow in the Quantum Information Science program, and an APS Fellow.